MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sql-server.md

 4. On the **Review recovery selection** page, click **Next**.
 Note that:

     -   Select where you want to recover the database.
 If you select **Recover to any SQL instance** enter the recovery path.
 You can specify a new name for the recovered database.
 Note that this option isn't available with the setting **Latest recovery point**.

+    -  The default recovery path is original location path.
+You must enter appropriate recovery path.

     -   You can't recover a newer version SQL Server database to an older version SQL Server instance.